gotchoices/appeus/STATUS.md

 Notes:
 - Keep all design artifacts under `design/`.
 Agents generate code into `src/` only when requested.
-- Navigation behaves like other specs: human writes `design/specs/navigation/*`; the agent may also produce/refresh consolidated navigation files there (e.g., `sitemap.md`, `routes.md`) derived from stories.
-Codegen consumes these to emit `src/navigation/generated.ts`.
+- Navigation behaves like other specs: human writes `design/specs/navigation.md`; the agent may also produce/refresh a consolidated navigation view under `design/generated/navigation.md` derived from stories.
+Codegen merges both (human takes precedence) to emit `src/navigation/*`.
 - `AGENTS.md` symlinks point to `appeus/agent-rules/*` to keep guidance centralized.

 ## Tooling Choices
 - React Native via Expo (Dev Client, EAS Updates) and React Navigation or Expo Router.
 - Deep linking and universal links via Expo Linking.
 - State management for scenario/variant state (Zustand/Recoil).
-/* runtime-schema path intentionally out of scope for Appeus */

 - For codegen: `ts-morph`, `plop`/`hygen` for idempotent generation of screens and navigation.
 - Mocking: tiny Express server for local JSON (default).
 Optional: `json-server` for quick datasets.
 Tunnels via Cloudflare Tunnel or ngrok for device/team access.
 - Scenario browsing: Markdown scenarios with deep-link buttons into the running app (device/simulator).